Simulation video game: Life simulation

 Life simulation games (or artificial life games) are a subgenre of simulation video games in which the player lives or controls one or more artificial lifeforms.
 A life simulation game can revolve around "individuals and relationships, or it could be a simulation of an ecosystem".
-Social simulation games are one of its subgenres.
+Social simulation games are one of its subgenres such as The Sims.

 Sports

 Some video games simulate the playing of sports.
 Most sports have been recreated by video games, including team sports, athletics and extreme sports.
 Some games emphasize playing the sport (such as the Madden NFL series), whilst others emphasize strategy and organization (such as Football Manager).
 Some, such as Arch Rivals, satirize the sport for comic effect.
 This genre has been popular throughout the history of video games, and is competitive, just like real-world sports.
 A number of game series feature the names and characteristics of real teams and players, and are updated continuously to reflect real-world changes.